 The idea is to give the immigration authorities a second chance to judge whether your marriage is bona fide, or the real thing, not just a sham to get a green card.
-For more information on this part of the process, see "How to Manage Your Conditional Resident Status."
+For more information on this part of the process, see How to Manage Your Conditional Resident Status.

 If you marry a U.S. permanent resident, you must apply for an immigrant visa under the Family Second Preference category.
-The number of visas issued each year under this category is limited, and the demand is always higher than the supply.
+The number of visas/green cards issued each year under this category is limited, and the demand is always higher than the supply.

 The waits are typically around five years long, depending in part on which country you are from.
 (Per-country limits apply, and demand tends to be particularly high from India, Mexico, China, and the Philippines.)

 You must wait for your priority date to become current before you can take the next step and apply for your immigrant visa and green card under this category.
+(Learn to track the progress of your priority date.)
 Then, like people who are married to U.S. citizens, you will probably have to get through some months' more worth of application processing.

 Given this long wait, it would be beneficial for your permanent resident spouse to look into applying for U.S. citizenship as soon as he or she is eligible for it.
-More information on this can be found in our overview article on Steps to Become an American Citizen.
+More information on this can be found in this overview article on Steps to Become an American Citizen.

 If you're looking to get a family-based green card, you may want to talk to an attorney to find out if they can help with the process.
 Hiring an attorney to help with the petition process adds legal fees, but a professional may help to expedite your case and avoid any legal problems.